mikialex/rendiation/README.md

   - io: file io supports for scene
   - rendering
     - gpu-base: shareable scene rendering abstraction and implementations for scene
-    - gpu-gles: a gles style(compatible mode) rendering implementation for scene
+    - gpu-gles: a "GLES300" style(mostly used in compatible mode) rendering implementation for scene
     - gpu-indirect: an indirect style(gpu driven mode) rendering implementation for scene
     - gpu-ray-tracing: an experimental offline gpu raytracing rendering implementation for scene
 - extension: extra implementations that leverage and extent the above abilities in specific domain